RichardScottOZ/Comic-Analysis/README.md

 - install pytorch as per pytorch site instructions
 - using CUDA 11.8 so far

+# Model Possibilities
-# VLMS - current generation
+## VLMS - current generation
 - Some newer VLMs can basically zero shot this problem to some degree, including some cheap models

 # NOTES